grain-lang/grain-lang.org/src/stdlib/sys/file.md

 Parameters:

 - *fd:* FileDescriptor The file descriptor to read from
-- *nBytes:* Number The maximum number of bytes to read from the file descriptor
+- *size:* Number The maximum number of bytes to read from the file descriptor

 Returns the bytes read and the number of bytes read.